tombensariworkshop-web/woodworking-knowledge/veneering.md

 ## What is veneering

-Veneering involves bonding thin sheets of wood (veneer) to a core material, typically plywood or another stable substrate.
+Veneering involves bonding thin sheets of wood (veneer) to a core material, typically plywood.

 This allows for:
 - control over wood movement